UnbendableStraw/homepwn-simple/README.md

 Also included is my table stand.
 This can be used as a base to sit your homepod on when upside-down, to prevent scratches on the plastic top.
 It can also be used to protect the dongle when homepod is placed upright, to support USB Airplay

+I sell both of these if you don't want to try making them yourself: https://nicsfix.com/shop

 ## You Will Need
 * 4x M2x6 screws; to screw the adapter plate to the bottom of the homepod.
 You can tape it down if it is secure.
 The point is a SECURE connection.
 The screws that hold the circular plastic frame on top of the logic board work perfectly if you have any spares.
 * Pogo pins / test probes (P75-B1 or P75-E2)